Potential impact of noise correlation in next-generation gravitational wave detectors: Introduction

-Conventional \ac{GW} parameter estimation \cite{veitchRobustParameterEstimation2015,ashtonBilbyUserfriendlyBayesian2019} assumes uncorrelated detector noise; therefore, it is unclear how the presence of correlated noise will impact the parameter estimation.
-Recent work by Cireddu et al.\ \cite{ciredduLikelihoodNetworkGravitationalWave2023} introduces a statistical formulation to account for correlated noise, laying down a foundation for investigating its impact on parameter estimation.
+Conventional \ac{GW} parameter estimation \cite{veitchRobustParameterEstimation2015,ashtonBilbyUserfriendlyBayesian2019} assumes uncorrelated detector noise.
+There have been studies on the \ac{LISA} that include noise correlation in their analyses \cite{1998PhRvD..57.7089C,2002PhRvD..66l2002P}.
+These works acknowledge the presence of noise correlation and make specific assumptions about it.
+However, the impact of noise correlation on parameter estimation was not the primary focus of these studies.
+Recent work by Cireddu \textit{et~al.}\ \cite{ciredduLikelihoodNetworkGravitationalWave2023} introduces a statistical formulation to account for correlated noise which is similar to the approach used in \ac{LISA} analyses.
+This work lays a foundation for investigating the impact of noise correlation on parameter estimation, which is highly relevant for studies like ours that aim to explore these effects in more detail.

 In this manuscript, we present a statistical framework to integrate the effects of correlated noise in the evaluation of different \ac{GW} detector designs.
 Our approach involves numerical analyses aimed at understanding how correlated noise influences the accuracy of parameter estimation for \ac{GW} transients.
-A colocated two L-shaped configuration is often used as a proxy for a triangular configuration in the literature.
-However, in the prescence of correlated noise, this is no longer generally the case.
-Nevertheless, to isolate the effects of correlated noise from benefits specifically due to detector geometry, such as null stream, our study focus exclusively on two L-shaped detectors under two distinct scenarios: one in which the detectors are colocated and another where they are non-colocated.
+A collocated two-L-shaped configuration is often used as a proxy for a triangular configuration in the literature.
+However, in the presence of correlated noise, this is no longer generally the case.
+Nevertheless, to isolate the effects of correlated noise from benefits specifically due to detector geometry, such as null stream, our study focus exclusively on two L-shaped detectors under two distinct scenarios: one in which the detectors are collocated and another where they are noncollocated.
 We assess the impact on parameter estimation uncertainty through \ac{FIM} analysis to make a global assessment of a population of sources.
-Remarkably, our findings reveal that, within the particular detector configuration examined, the presence of noise correlation leads to enhanced precision in parameter estimation compared to a comparable, yet non-colocated, detector network.
+Remarkably, our findings reveal that, within the particular detector configuration examined, the presence of noise correlation leads to enhanced precision in parameter estimation compared to a comparable, yet noncollocated, detector network.